astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 ## Project Code

 This project consists of two DAGs, a basic example `snowpark_ml_dag` DAG, and a much more complex [customer_analytics DAG.](https://github.com/astronomer/airflow-snowparkml-demo/blob/main/dags/customer_analytics.py) This guide will solely focus on the `customer_analytics` DAG which demonstrates an end-to-end ML application workflow using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCom backend, and the Snowpark ML model registry.
 The Astro CLI is adapted to include additional Docker-based services for Weaviate and Streamlit.
+The first tasks in the the set-up task group create all the resources necessary to run the pipeline, including creating the necessary Snowflake tables, restoring Weaviate data from prior runs, and creating a Snowpark model registry if none exists already.
+Then, the unstructured data and structured data task groups run in parallel to ingest customer data to use to train the model.
+The unstructured data task group extracts twitter comments, reviews, and customer support calls, before transcribing the calls and converting all the unstructured data into Weaviate vector embeddings.
+The structured data contains various data points about customers, their purchasing histories, and lifetime value, all of which are transformed using Snowpark to be easily joinable with the unstructured data.
+Then, the prepared data is split into testing and training datasets, before being used to train a sentiment-classifier model to predict customer life time value based on their sentiment.
+Finally, the trained model is used to generate predictions for customers life time value based on their sentiment.
+Then, those results are cleaned and organized into presentation tables for viewing via a streamlit application.

 ### Setup Tasks